Koenkk/zigbee2mqtt.io/docs/devices/BW-SS7_1gang.md

 ---
 title: "BlitzWolf BW-SS7_1gang control via MQTT"
-description: "Integrate your BlitzWolf BW-SS7_1gang via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your BlitzWolf BW-SS7_1gang via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-02-28T13:58:01Z
 pageClass: device-page
 ---